The magic number that signals when you should sell off your REITs

 All of this depends, of course, on current performance trends and market patterns continuing.
 For one thing, the trend line will likely flatten as 2007 numbers – featuring wafer-thin spreads and terrible crisis-era returns – roll off the 10-year data series.
 But even a flattened trend line will tell more or less the same story and I think 350 basis points will remain an important number.

-Still, there is good reason to believe that investors should continue to pay attention to the spread between REIT yields and bond yields, as rising bond yields increase risk in the sector.
+There is good reason to believe that investors should continue to pay attention to the spread between REIT yields and bond yields, as rising bond yields increase risk in the sector.

 Scott Barlow, Globe Investor’s in-house market strategist, writes exclusively for our subscribers at Inside the Market online.
 Subscribe to Globe Unlimited at globeandmail.com/globeunlimited.Report Typo/Error